John P. Condon: Retirement

 Condon retired at his own request on October 1, 1962, after 28 years of Marine Corps service and accepted a job with the North American Aviation as program manager.
 Following the merger with Rockwell International in 1967, he assumed the capacity of executive of the division of that company and held additional duty as president of the National Alliance of Businessmen.
 Condon also earned a master's degree and a Ph.D. in administration from the University of California, Irvine.

 He retired from Rockwell in 1976 and settled in Alexandria, Virginia, with his wife.
 Since his second retirement, Condon was active within the Marine Corps Historical Center at Washington Navy Yard and the Marine Corps Historical Foundation.
 Condon was later the president and chairman of the foundation and received its Heritage Award in recognition of "his accomplishments in the Marine Corps, his lifetime interest in Marine Corps history, and his services to the Foundation".

 Condon died of an aneurysm and lymphoma at his home in Alexandria, Virginia on December 26, 1996, aged 85.
 He was buried with full military honors at United States Naval Academy Cemetery together with his wife Jane and infant son, John.
-They have another four daughters: Gwendyn, Mary, Jan and Catherine.
+They have another four daughters: Aline, Mary, Jan and Catherine.